lusis/apithings/internal/statusthing/README.md

 If enabled, the following is available at `basepath/ui`

 ![basic dashboard with four squares colored to reflect the status - two green, one yellow and one red](dashboard-screenshot.png)

+**This dashboard does not allow edits and requires no authentication.
+API calls are still protected by an api key if enabled**

 ## APIs
 All requests must set the `Content-Type` header to `application/json`